pangeacyber/pangea-javascript/packages/react-mui-audit-log-viewer/README.md

 - config (optional): An object representing the authentication configuration.
 Used to fetch your project custom Audit schema, so the AuditLogViewer component can dynamically update as you update your configuration in Pangea Console.
   - clientToken: string;
   - domain: string;
+  - configId (conditionally-optional): A configId is conditionally optional depending on if your project in Pangea has multiple Audit configurations.
+With multiple Audit configurations the configId is required to identify which Audit schema should be fetched.
 - schema (optional): An object representing the audit schema.
 With Audit Service custom schema support, you can change the expected Audit schema.
 This will control what fields are rendered.

 For a deeper dive into the Prop interface check the source code [here](https://github.com/pangeacyber/pangea-javascript/blob/main/packages/react-mui-audit-log-viewer/src/AuditLogViewer.tsx)